 8 things people hate most about your customer care.
 And how to fix it

-Yet all the problems listed above are solve-able.
-Over the past decade of working with contact centers, we’ve learned some of the best practices for dealing with these problems.
+Yet, all the problems listed above are solvable.
+Over the past decade of working with contact centers, we’ve learned some of the best practices for dealing with each of these challenges.
 And of course, we have worked hard to provide technology to help.

 Let’s delve into each problem and see how it can be solved in efficient, cost-effective ways: